-- 5.34.
-The long history of Horsted Keynes is reflected in development over many centuries and a wealth of historic buildings. - 5.35.
-Horsted Keynes Conservation Area was designated in January 1985.
+- 5.35.
+The long history of Horsted Keynes is reflected in development over many centuries and a wealth of historic buildings. - 5.36.
+Horsted Keynes Conservation Area (shown in Map C below) was designated in January 1985.
 It includes the two oldest parts of the village.
-The first is centred on Church Lane and contains a number of historic buildings dating back to the 17th and 18th centuries, and the 13th century church.
+The first is centred on Church Lane and contains a number of historic buildings dating back to the 17th and 18th centuries, and the 11th century church.
 The second is centred on The Green, and includes parts of Station Road, Lewes Road and the southern end of Church Lane.
 The Green is a spacious open area lined by two-storey buildings of predominantly brick construction with those on the southern side well set back from the road.
 Many of the properties around The Green and along Church Lane, including The Crown Public House and The Forge, are listed as being of architectural or historical importance.
-Trees and hedgerows are particularly important features within the village, as are the Recreation Ground and Cricket Ground which provide a spacious setting for development to the south of The Green. - 5.36.
-MSDC identifies the following features which go together to give the special character of the Horsted Keynes Conservation Area: - the spacious character of The Green, the attractive groupings of buildings around The Green and the sense of enclosure created by both buildings and landscaping - the variety of age and style of buildings, several of which are listed buildings - the use of traditional and natural building materials - the extensive views of the countryside from within the Conservation Area, especially around St Giles Church and the views of the church from within the village - the hedgerows, trees and banked verges, including those in Church Lane, Bonfire Lane and Wyatts Lane - 5.37.
-Designation of a conservation area requires all development proposals (demolition, redevelopment, development, alteration or extension) to preserve or enhance its special character.
+Trees and hedgerows are particularly important features within the village, as are the Recreation Ground and Cricket Ground which provide a spacious setting for development to the south of The Green. - 5.37.
+MSDC identifies the following features which go together to give the special character of the Horsted Keynes Conservation Area: - the spacious character of The Green, the attractive groupings of buildings around The Green and the sense of enclosure created by both buildings and landscaping - the variety of age and style of buildings, several of which are listed buildings - the use of traditional and natural building materials - the extensive views of the countryside from within the Conservation Area, especially around St Giles Church and the views of the church from within the village - the hedgerows, trees and banked verges, including those in Church Lane, Bonfire Lane and Wyatts Lane - 5.38.
+Designation of a conservation area requires all development proposals (demolition, redevelopment, development, alteration or extension) to preserve or enhance its special character. - 5.39.
+Birch Grove Conservation Area (shown in Map C below) was designated in 1990.
+The focal point of Birch Grove is a small triangular green, around which the majority of the buildings are clustered, away from the highway; the absence of through traffic results in a peaceful and attractive environment. - 5.40.
+Horsted Keynes has 54 buildings listed as being of special architectural or historic interest.
+This designation gives them statutory protection from development which will be harmful to their special interest, or to the setting of the building.
+Most of the listed buildings are in or around the village, including the Grade 1 listed St. Giles Parish Church, but others are historic farmhouses, barns or cart sheds out in the surrounding countryside.
+Horsted Keynes railway station, and its Signal Box, on the Bluebell Railway are both listed buildings.
+There are no scheduled ancient monuments in the parish.